stm32-hotspot/X_CUBE_AWS_2.2.1_QC_Patch/README.md

 **[Create an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)**
 - You need the **Access_Key** and **Secret_Key**. ***(Keep them safe and don't share)***
-- Below is the commanded policy for your IAM user.
+- Below is the recommanded policy for your IAM user.
 Replace **REGION_NAME** with the desired region for the device (example: us-east-2).

 ```
 {